Oconnery/LibraryCatalogue/readMe.md

     o	The value of password is the password you created whilst creating the database.
 If you did not make a password then you can leave this blank.
 It is also in the properties of the server on pgAdmin.
 -	Click “apply” and then click “ok”.
 -	Click on the run button to the top right or use shortcut shift+f10 to run the application.
 It should start.
--	Now, we can hit the endpoints in the controller using postma.
+-	Now, we can hit the endpoints in the controller using postman.
 The paths to hit and the data required are described in the BookController class. o	example file path is as follows: o	http://localhost:8080/api/library/books/add/